syuntoku14/syuntoku14-hugo-source/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Ph.D. candidate at Tokyo University in Japan (2022-).
+I am a Ph.D. candidate at The University of Tokyo in Japan (2022-).
 My research interests include reinforcement learning theory, bandit algorithms, deep learning, and robotics.